 Finally, I ended the course with a quiz to test learners on the important takeaways from the course.
 All of the lesson types looked gorgeous by default, but the quiz was really where I appreciated it most.
 The way Storyline built the quiz and the ending animation with the learner’s score is very elegant.

 Overall, I’m very pleased with Rise.
 I think it’s very applicable to a lot of courses we might design at my company, and it would save so much time in comparison to building the same thing in Storyline.
-There are definitely some things that could be improved (more customization options for sure, pulling directly from the content library is another), but the posts I’ve read in the Articulate Community show that their product team is really listening well to the feature requests and use cases that community members post.
+Some things could definitely be improved (more customization options for sure, pulling directly from the content library is another).
+However, the posts I’ve read in the Articulate Community show that their product team is really listening well to the feature requests and use cases that community members post.